loomio/loomio_help/content/facilitators_guide/concluding/index.md

 On Loomio

-* Decision [outcome statements](../../guides/getting_started/decision_tools/) are a very important tool.
+* [Outcomes](../../user_manual/polls/outcomes) are a very important tool.
 A proposal ending is not quite the end: there’s a need to sum up conclusively.
 That's what the outcome feature is for.
 * Many Loomio discussions come to a natural end without even using proposals or publishing outcomes.
 These discussions still provide a lot of value, and it can be helpful to update the context box with an outcome summary for later reference.
 * If specific people have action points, you can @mention their names and they will be notified.